Monday 26 November – Friday 7 December, 2018

 About the Pacific Research Colloquium (PRC)

-Each year the State Society and Governance in Melanesia (SSGM) Program at the Australian National University brings early career social science researchers from the Pacific (including Papua and Timor-Leste) to a two-week intensive workshop in Canberra, Australia, to work with experienced researchers, develop skills for social science research in the Pacific, and present a paper on their current or proposed research.
+Each year the Department of Pacific Affairs (DPA) (formerly the State, Society and Governance in Melanesia program) at the Australian National University brings early career social science researchers from the Pacific to a two-week intensive workshop in Canberra, Australia, to work with experienced researchers, develop skills for social science research in the Pacific and present a paper on their current or proposed research.

 Examples of social science research fields include law, anthropology, development studies, political science or public administration, gender studies, geography, sociology, Pacific Studies, and public health.

-The PRC is part of SSGM’s broader commitment to building social science research skills in the Pacific, including Papua and Timor-Leste.
+The PRC is funded by the Australian Government under the Pacific Research Program and is part of DPA’s broader commitment to building social science research skills in the region.

 Who Can Apply

-We offer a limited number of scholarships to early career social science researchers from the Pacific, Papua and Timor-Leste to participate in the PRC.
+We offer a limited number of scholarships to early career social science researchers from Pacific Islands Forum countries to participate in the PRC.
 Scholarships cover full travel costs to and from Canberra, insurance, visa, accommodation and living expenses.

 To apply to attend the PRC you need to:

-- Be doing research on, or applicable to, the Pacific and;
+» Be doing research on, or applicable to, the Pacific;

-- Hold a passport & be eligible for an Australian visa.
+» Hold a passport & be eligible for an Australian visa; and

 You do not need to be a university graduate.
 We value diversity and inclusion, and particularly welcome applications from women and people with disabilities.